cypress-io/cypress-documentation/source/guides/core-concepts/conditional-testing.md

 cy.visit('https://app.com?wizard=1')
 ```

-We would likely just need to update our client side code to check whether this query param is present.
+We would likely need to update our client side code to check whether this query param is present.
 Now we know ahead of time whether it will or will not be shown.

 ### Use Cookies to know ahead of time: